clicknium/clicknium-docs/doc/FAQ.md

 ![multiple user profile error](img/faq_multiple_profile_error.png)

-This is due to the possibility that you have started several Chrome browser windows using several user profiles.
+This is due to the possibility that you have started several Chrome browser windows using different user profiles.
 Every Chrome browser window's user profile is visible in the top-right corner.

 ![multiple user profile](img/faq_mulitple_profile2.png)

 You can fix this issue by first stopping Clicknium Recorder, closing all open browser tabs, opening the browser solely in a single user profile, and then starting a new recording.

-## This element is not similar to previous elements, please capture again
+## This element is not similar to previous elements.
+Please capture it again
 If you encountered the subsequent issue when recording similar elements,

 ![similar element error](img/faq_similar_elelemt_error.png)